Dual Flash Drive Comparison: Lexar JumpDrive D400, PNY Duo Link, Sandisk Ultra Luxe, Silicon Power DS72, SSK Dual Drive, and Transcend ESD310C

 Drive Build & Design

-Both the Lexar JumpDrive D400 and Sandisk Ultra Dual Luxe feature the same swiveling cap design and a durable all-metal body.
-The build helps dissipate heat effectively, but we had to wait half a minute or so before unplugging the drive as it can become too hot to handle after several minutes of intense I/O operations.
+All the featured drives come with a metal build helps dissipate heat effectively, but in the case of Sandisk, we had to wait half a minute or so before unplugging the drive as it can become too hot to handle after several minutes of intense I/O operations.

 Recap